EstebanBorai/react-golang-chat/README.md

-# go-chat
+# gabble
-🐹 A simple implementation of a chat application using Go and ReactJS
+💬 Tiny chat implementation made with Go and ReactJS